 First, be sure to sign up to get my free hospital packing list — get in the know on what to bring!

-And, don’t miss the 4 things you need to bring in your hospital bag for a scheduled c-section.
+And, don’t miss the 4 things you need to bring in your hospital bag for a scheduled c-section, and my c-section facts.

 C-section Tips (from a labor nurse who knows):